okeshawarz/prospectus/keshawarz_prospectus.md

 0 if the zone is not rent-controlled in year $y$,
 1 if the zone is rent controlled but without decontrol provisions in year $y$, or 2 if the zone is rent controlled with a decontrol provision in year $y$.

+# Appendix

+## Appendix A: Rent-Controlled Cities in New Jersey

 \newpage